spencerbraun/stats_notes/STATS200/Statistical_Inference_Hypothesis_Testing.md

 ##### Fisher’s Exact Test

 * According to the null hypothesis, the margins of the table are fixed - ie the overall counts for each category.
 The randomization determines the counts in the interior of the table (capital letters) subject to the margin constraints, leaving us with one degree of freedom.
+* The row and columns totals are fixed by the experimental design and are not treated as random.
+Only the entries are are treated as random.
+Since the rows and columns are fixed, the entries all rely on a single random variable and have 1 degree of freedom.
 * Under the null $N_{11}$ is distributed as the number of successes in 24 draws without replacement from a population of 35 successes and 13 failures - hypergeometric.
 The probability $N_{11} = n_{11} = p\left(n_{11}\right)=\frac{\left(\begin{array}{l}{n_{1 .}} \\ {n_{11}}\end{array}\right)\left(\begin{array}{l}{n_{2 .}} \\ {n_{21}}\end{array}\right)}{\left(\begin{array}{l}{n_{. .}} \\ {n .1}\end{array}\right)}$
 * We use $N_{11}$ as the test statistic to test the null.

 ##### Chi-Square Test of Homogeneity

 * Suppose that we have independent observations from J multinomial distributions,  each of which has I cells, and that we want to test whether the cell probabilities  of the multinomials are equal—that is, to test the homogeneity of the multinomial  distributions.
+* We fix the column totals and treat each column as its own multinomial distribution.
+The question is whether those column distributions are the same.
 * The set up here is we are testing I cells (the words in Austen’s books) against a number of samples (the different books).
 J is simply a count of the books, so we do not treat the tests as having two moving parameters.
 We look at a given i (word) across the distributions (the books) to see if they have the same frequency of appearing.
 * Example: how close is an admirer to matching Jane Austen’s style using word counts in their works
 * The six word counts for Sense and Sensibility will  be modeled as a realization of a multinomial random variable with unknown cell  probabilities and total count 375; the counts for the other works will be similarly  modeled as independent multinomial random variables.